-All classes are free for Adath Israel members and $10/session for non-members.
+Programs are free for Adath Israel members and $10/session for non-members.
 Donations to the Adult Education Fund are appreciated to help defray program costs.
-Register to attend any of these classes by calling the Adath Israel Education Office at 610-934-1920 or by emailing Barbara Sharofsky at [email protected].
+Register to attend any of these programs by calling the Adath Israel Education Office at 610-934-1920 or by emailing Marcia Schulman at [email protected].

 Spring 2019 Classes

 The Mussar Movement: A Jewish Approach to Living a Balanced and Ethical Life